cybersteel8/sourcemods/README.md

 Choosing to change map will engage the `.map` command from the `csgo-practice-mode` mod and you will proceed with his functionality to change the map.
 Refer to his documentation for further customization on the map list and choices.

+### Aliases

+Some gamemodes have shorter aliases you can use:

+- Competitive: 'comp'
+- Deathmatch: 'dm'
+- Danger Zone: 'dz'

 ## GOTVRec
 `!rec start|stop`
 `!demo start|stop`